lucky-wfw/The-project-of-Verilog/README.md

 # The-project-of-Verilog
-1.sync_fifo ver1&ver2 in verilog and their testbench.
+1.sync_fifo ver1 in verilog and their testbench.

+2.sync_fifo ver2 in verilog and their testbench.

 2.async fifo ver1 in verilog and it's testbench.